dmm-com/vrlab-ccsdk/Documentation~/English/04-creating-a-world.md

 ![Thumbnail import settings.](../images/world-thumbnail-import-settings.png)

-## Step 4 - Uploading
+## Step 4 - Uploading & Publishing

-To building and uploading your world just click on the build button: a dialog will appear once the upload is completed.
+To build, upload, and publish your world just click on the build button: a dialog will appear once the upload is completed and your world published and available in Connect Chat.
-If anything wrong happens (for example, the scene contains components that are not allowed), check the console for error messages.
+Check the console for possible error messages (for example, if the scene contains components that are not allowed).

-## Step 5 - Publish your World

-Once the details of your world are in order and the scene has been uploaded press the publish button to make your world usable in Connect Chat.